shahadat15/Data_insight_Code_Challange/README.md

 The code has following steps:
 1. Find a list (time_unique) of times when there is a website visit
 2. It is assumed that the total frequency of website hit will change when there is a new visit.
 So for each item of time_unique list the total number of website visit is calculated for the subsequent one hour
+3. Save the start time of the interval and the visit count into a dataframe
-3. Sort the dataframe in decending order according to the number of count
+4. Sort the dataframe in decending order according to the number of count
-4. Write the top 10 list
+5. Write the top 10 list

 ### Feature_4.py
-This file contains code to detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
-Those possible security breaches are logged in blocked.txt file.
+This file contains code to detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes and could be logged in blocked.txt file.
 The code has following steps:
 1. The data is grouped by host
 2. A for loop is run to do the analysis by each group (host)
 3. Another for loop is run over the website visit of the host
 4. Some conditional clause is writeen to find the prefered security breaches

+## Testing
+The code has been tested with the provided testing data.
+Along with a setup dataset has been taken in "you-own-test" folder for further testing.